layer5io/layer5/src/theme/app/THEME.md

 ## Changing images in gatsby-image-plugin according to the theme.

-1. Procedure of changing the image for the gatsby-image is the same as we change for local images, however, it is recommended to fetch two images, one for a dark theme and one for a light theme change it according to the theme state as did with local images.
+Procedure of changing the image for the gatsby-image is the same as we change for images, however, it is recommended to fetch two images, one for a dark theme and one for a light theme change it according to the theme state as did with images.

-    Example(For Thumbnail)-
+    Example (For Thumbnail)

         Fetching images through Graphql:
           Add this in graphql query in frontmatter